hashbangcode/vlad-docs/usage/variables.md

 default value: 'nfs'

-__vlad_os__
+__ansible_verbosity__

-The OS that vlad will use.
-This can be one of the following:
+Set the level of verbosity that Ansible will use.
+This can be one of "", "v", "vv", "vvv", or "vvvv".

-- "centos65"
-- "ubuntu12"
-- "ubuntu14"
+default value: ""

+__vm_cpus__

+Number of CPU cores to be allocated to the guest VM from the host machine.
+This can be an integer or can be set to `"auto"` for Vlad to automatically assign all available cores.

+default value: '2'

+__vm_memory__

+Amount of memory to be allocated to the guest VM from the host machine.
+This can be an integer (MB) or can be set to `"auto"` for Vlad to automatically assign 1/4 of host machine's memory.

-default value: "ubuntu14"
+default value: '1024'

-### Install components:
+## Components to install

 The server components that will be installed when the box is provisioned.

 - To install a component set it to true.
 - To leave a component out of the install set the value to false.